By:

 At Buzzlytics, we recommend merging your sales and marketing teams into one revenue team.
 Too often, sales is seen as the team that makes money, while marketing is seen as a team that costs money.

-If you are unable to demonstrate the ROI of producing They Ask, You Answer content, then it is easier than ever to dismiss the effort as yet another marketing initiative that costs money and generates no revenue.
+If you're unable to demonstrate the ROI of producing Endless Customers content, it's easier than ever to dismiss the effort as just another marketing initiative that costs money and generates no revenue.

 4. Create memorable content